New South Wales Bradfield suburban carriage stock: Preservation

 Sydney Electric Train Society has Bradfield motor car C3082 preserved.
-This car were previously owned by RailCorp (now Sydney Trains) but was sold to SETS in 2008 (along with C3104 and C3444).
+This car were previously owned by RailCorp (now Sydney Trains) but was sold to SETS in 2008 (along with standard carriages C3104 and C3444).
 This car is currently in undercover storage at Bilpin.

 Sydney Trains / Transport Heritage NSW / Historic Electric Traction has Bradfield motor car C3045 and wooden trailer car T4279 preserved.
-C3045 is on static display at the NSW Rail Museum, Thirlmere.
-T4279 is in undercover storage at Redfern, with the rest of the heritage electrics fleet.
+C3045 is on static display at the NSW Rail Museum, Thirlmere as part of an interactive train set with Walsh Island Dockyard trailer T4310 and Tulloch double deck power car C3804.
+T4279 is in undercover storage at Redfern, with the rest of the heritage electric fleet.

 Bradfield motor car C3080, Bradfield parcel vans C3661 and C3662, wooden trailer cars T4186 and T4224, and wooden driving trailer car D4004 are all in undercover storage at Rothbury.
 C3661 is privately owned and the ownership of the other carriages is unknown.
+Due to the advanced age and frailty of the carriages, none have been restored to traffic.